-Identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
-These include those posted to unusual accounts.
+- Identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
+These include those posted to unusual accounts. - Assessing whether the judgements made in making accounting estimates are indicative of a potential bias including assessing the assumptions used in pension valuations and property valuations.

-Identifying and responding to risks of material misstatement due to nom-compliance with laws and regulations
+Identifying and responding to risks of material misstatement due to non-compliance with laws and regulations

-We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience and through discuss with the board and other management (as required by auditing standards), and discussed with the board and other management the policies and procedures regarding compliance with laws and regulations.
+We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience and through discussion with the board and other management (as required by auditing standards) and discussed with the board and other management the policies and procedures regarding compliance with laws and regulations.